sunilkdas/codeint/jsbits/js.md

 }
 ```

-*what is the o/p?
+* what is the o/p?
-*what this example refers to?
+* what this example refers to?
-*what happens when you try to override a static method from parent class?
+* what happens when you try to override a static method from parent class?
-*How can you find total number of instances created for a class?
+* How can you find total number of instances created for a class?
-⋅⋅*Array Duplicate Logic
+* Array Duplicate Logic
-⋅⋅*what is set operator in JavaScript
+* what is set operator in JavaScript
 ⋅⋅* JavaScript has includes prototype
  ⋅⋅*what is transpiling, filter , reduce operator etc
  ⋅⋅*UI